WordPress Pre-Launch Checklist

 Launching a WordPress site without a final technical review can leave indexing, security, or configuration issues unresolved right when the site goes live.

 This checklist helps freelancers and agencies review critical points before delivery.
-If you want to speed up this process, PreFlight can automate part of the technical verification before launch, and you can use this technical checks before launch hub for a topic-by-topic view.
+If you want to speed up this process, PreFlight can automate part of the technical verification before launch, and the linked checks below give you a topic-by-topic view, including the WordPress sitemap check, the WordPress robots.txt check, and the WordPress noindex issue.

 Why a pre-launch checklist matters